A Comparison of 8 Buttercream Frostings (and How to Pick the Right One)

 Classic American Buttercream is arguably the most recognizable and popular frosting due to its easy method and famously assertive, sweet, buttery flavor.
 The primary ingredients are butter and powdered sugar, making it powerfully sweet and dense.

 As the only Simple Buttercream on this list, American Buttercream will have a mildly granular texture due to the undissolved powdered sugar.
-In my version, I focused on lessening the texture plus balancing sweetness to create a lighter version of American Buttercream that you’ll turn to repeatedly.
+In my version, I focused on reducing the texture and balancing the sweetness to create a lighter American Buttercream you’ll turn to again and again.

 Do choose Classic American Buttercream if: